East Side Access: Manhattan side

 In April 2008, the MTA awarded Dragados/Judlau another contract.
 The $506 million contract was for excavating caverns for the three-level platform structures, mezzanine, escalators, passageways, and track crossovers.
 The MTA gave Gramercy Group Inc. the $38.9 million contract to reconfigure part of Madison Yard in March 2009.
 In September 2009, the MTA awarded Yonkers Contracting Company a $40.8 million contract to demolish a building at 47 East 44th Street and construct a ventilation plant & concourse entrance on the building site, along with constructing a station entrance at an existing office tower at 245 Park Avenue (at East 46th Street).
 Smaller contracts for electrical installations and structural repairs were also awarded in 2008.
 In 2010, the New York City Business Integrity Commission found that a subcontractor for the East Side Access project was involved with an organized crime family.
 The subcontractor, who had been hired to haul away the dirt from the excavation process, was replaced.

 In July 2011, after the tunnel boring machines finished drilling through the Grand Central station box, they were left in place under 38th Street and Park Avenue, as it was more economical than disassembling them in Queens and selling them for scrap, which could have added $9 million to the project's final cost.
 The next step in construction was to make cast-in-place concrete sections to create the tunnel lining.
 Each tunnel was 22 ft in diameter, with an average depth of 140 ft beneath street level.

 In September 2014, the MTA opened a 2400 ft2 pocket park, at 48 East 50th Street between Madison and Park Avenues, created along with a $97 million ventilation facility at that location.
 The pocket park, known as 50th Street Commons, has a capacity of 100 people standing, or 40 people sitting down.
 The park, containing abundant greenery along a granite backdrop with tables and chairs, was meant to reduce noise pollution from the ventilation facility, which also served as an emergency exit.

-On October 26, 2015, a 1920 ft2 seating area in Grand Central Terminal's lower-level dining concourse was closed in order to build structural framework that would allow for the construction of stairways and escalators between the concourse and new LIRR station.
+On October 26, 2015, a 1920 ft2 seating area in Grand Central Terminal's lower-level dining concourse was closed to build structural framework that would allow for the construction of stairways and escalators between the concourse and new LIRR station.
 This was deemed a major milestone in the construction of East Side Access by Dr. Michael Horodniceanu, President of MTA Capital Construction.
 On November 10, 2015, a groundbreaking ceremony was held to celebrate the emergence of the project into Grand Central Terminal.